Gaius-Augustus/BRAKER/README.md

 Citing BRAKER and software called by BRAKER
 =============================================

-Since BRAKER is a pipeline that calls several Bioinformatics tools, publication of results obtained by BRAKER requires that not only BRAKER is cited, but also the tools that are called by BRAKER:
+Since BRAKER is a pipeline that calls several Bioinformatics tools, publication of results obtained by BRAKER requires that not only BRAKER is cited, but also the tools that are called by BRAKER.
+BRAKER will output a file `what-to-cite.txt` in the BRAKER working directory, informing you about which exact sources apply to your run.

 -   Always cite:

     -   Hoff, K.J., Lomsadze, A., Borodovsky, M. and Stanke, M. (2019).
 Whole-Genome Annotation with BRAKER.
 Methods Mol Biol.
 1962:65-95, doi: 10.1007/978-1-4939-9173-0_5.

-    -   Hoff, K.J., Lange, S., Lomsadze, A., Borodovsky, M. and Stanke, M. (2015).
+    -   Hoff, K.J., Lange, S., Lomsadze, A., Borodovsky, M. and Stanke, M. (2016).
 BRAKER1: unsupervised RNA-Seq-based genome annotation with GeneMark-ET and AUGUSTUS.
 Bioinformatics, 32(5):767-769.

     -   Stanke, M., Diekhans, M., Baertsch, R. and Haussler, D. (2008).
 Using native and syntenically mapped cDNA alignments to improve de novo gene finding.
 Bioinformatics, doi: 10.1093/bioinformatics/btn013.